-GHC - Garofalo Health Care S.p.A. is a leading group, in the field of private accredited healthcare, based in Rome, Italy.
+GHC - Garofalo Health Care S.p.A. is a leading group, in the field of private accredited healthcare, listed on the Euronext STAR segment of the Italian Stock Exchange and based in Rome, Italy.
 The qualities and strengths that make the Group unique are diverse and can be distinguished by the following characteristics:

 Sector diversification.
 GHCoffers a wide range of services and specializations, upholding high quality standards, and covering all sectors of the health and social care sector.
 From high-complexity surgery to medium- and low-complexity surgery, to emergency surgery and medicine, to clinical and interventional cardiology, to motor, neurological, cardiac and nutritional rehabilitation, to extended and intensive care units (RSA), to centres for patients in coma and persistent vegetative states, and to psychiatric and diagnostic centres.

 Innovation and professionalism.
 GHCis characterized by the use of cutting-edge technologies, both for medical diagnostics with state-of-art machinery, and for medical equipment, including robotic-assisted surgery.
 Moreover, the presence of highly qualified staff and internationally renowned professionals, guarantee the highest quality of services and places the Group’s structures in a leading position for the entire scientific community.